 Copan’s upper levels, as I later discovered, housed three-bedroom family-sized apartments, while others, such as my temporary accommodation, weren’t much larger than hotel rooms.
 Indeed, ‘Bloco B’ had been intended as a hotel, although financial problems meant its rooms were converted into smaller, more affordable units.
 It suited me just fine, a large main room with windows covering one side, a small kitchenette and a slightly more generous bathroom.

-Not counting transient visitors such as myself, Copan is home to more than 2,000 residents, who are served by 100 employees, 20 elevators and an underground carpark with around 220 spaces (many occupied by vintage Fords).
+Not counting transient visitors such as myself, Copan is home to more than 2,000 residents.
+They are served by 100 employees, 20 elevators and an underground carpark with around 220 spaces (many occupied by vintage Fords).
 The ground floor, which Niemeyer had intended to be open to people and the elements, now houses more than 70 businesses including a now-dormant evangelical church (formerly a cinema), a travel agency, bookstore and four restaurants.

 This lends Copan a community feel, meaning it’s possible not to leave its environs for days on end (a prospect I confess to having found attractive).
 Other aspects of Niemeyer’s vision were not realised.
 The original project was predicated on two buildings, the other being a hotel, but only the residential block was completed.
 A park outside the building was also planned, although that space is now occupied by an unremarkable bank building.

-Whether Niemeyer intended it or not, egalitarianism rules in the daily tradition of allowing residents and tourists to visit Copan’s roof deck at 11.15am and 3.15pm; a pleasingly orderly queue forms at the bottom of Block F. This allows captivating views of São Paulo and a closer look at the building itself, including its transparent blue-black tile-catching drape.
+Whether Niemeyer intended it or not, egalitarianism rules in the daily tradition of allowing residents and tourists to visit Copan’s roof deck at 11.15am and 3.15pm.
+A pleasingly orderly queue forms at the bottom of Block F. This allows captivating views of São Paulo and a closer look at the building itself, including its transparent blue-black tile-catching drape.
 A project to repair or replace the building’s 72 million exterior tiles is apparently in the works.

 David Torrance is a constitutional specialist at the House of Commons Library.
 Before that he was a political commentator and author of more than a dozen books on Scottish politics and history.
 In his spare time he seeks out modernist architecture all over the world